Duque de Caxias, Rio de Janeiro: Heritage

 Our Lady of Pilar Church – Located in the Old Road of Pillar, the church was built in 1720.
 Has strong features baroque, similar to buildings made in Minas Gerais and the material of its construction came from the Monastery of St. Benedict, as registration with gazetteer and Description of the Empire of Brazil, in 1863.
 Used by D. Pedro I, the former Port of Pilar was an important center for landing when the emperor was the center of Rio de Janeiro by the Guanabara Bay and sailed for the tributary of the Rio Iguaçu, until the Rio Pilar, where the port is located.
 The "New Way", as was known, was opened in 1704 by Garcia Pais, near the town of Our Lady of the Old Path.
 The church was registered on May 25, 1938.

 Fazenda São Bento – The oldest farm in the municipality came to purchase the Monastery of St. Benedict of parts of the land of Christopher Monteiro, in 1591, initiating the process of colonization of the Vale do Rio Iguaçu.
 Today, only ruins remain of the chapel which dates from 1645 and the big house built between 1754 and 1757, and fallen to historic heritage on June 10, 1957.

 Amenities

 The theater at City Hall was inaugurated on 28 February 1975.
 Thirteen days later, was baptized with the name of Procópio Ferreira, in homage to the great actor and theatrical producer, through resolution No 1957 of 1975, signed by the Chairman of the Board of Luna Luis Braz.
 Ferreira Procópio himself and his daughter Bibi Ferreira, attended the event and were the highlights of the festival, alongside Nelson Carneiro.
 In 1978, the piece bag Canudos staged in the theater prize Molière in the special category, made in the national network announced in the Official National Rede Globo.

-The oldest public theater of Duque de Caxias is Armando Melo Theater, founded in 1967 with the show "The Enemies not Have Flowers" by Peter Bloch, and Barboza Leite as director and set designer.
+The oldest public theater of Duque de Caxias is Armando Melo Theater, founded in 1967.